 - 2 Head-covers

-For those just starting to look at golf sets, you should know that golf bags alone can be a good $80-$200, so this was a no brainer for me when I saw the golf bag was included.
+For those just starting to look at golf sets, you should know that golf bags alone can be a good $80-$200, so this was a no-brainer for me when I saw the golf bag was included.

 |Model||Loft||Lie||Standard Length||Petite Length||Bounce||Head Volume||Head Weight|

-Having a good driver with forgiveness is going to help your overall game and will save your hands so you can golf for the whole summer, and not just one game.
+Having a good driver with forgiveness will help your overall game and save your hands so you can golf for the whole summer, not just one game.

-Your driver is the most important club in a way because its what allows your ball to be hit the furthest.
-If you are hitting balls further with irons or woods then you are with your driver then you should look into getting a new driver!
+Your driver is the most important club in a way because it’s what allows your ball to be hit the furthest.
+If you are hitting balls further with irons or woods, then you are with your driver, then you should look into getting a new driver!
 It is a fact that your driver is the club that hits your ball the furthest.

 Fitted With Graphite Shafts

-In this set: the drivers, fairway woods, hybrid, irons, and wedges are fitted with graphite shafts for speed, which is another stand out feature!
-Clubs either have a graphite shaft or steel shaft and here is why having graphite shafts improves your game!
+In this set: the drivers, fairway woods, hybrid, irons, and wedges are fitted with graphite shafts for speed, which is another stand-out feature!
+Clubs either have a graphite shaft or steel shaft, and here is why having graphite shafts improves your game!

-Graphite shafts are lighter than steel shaft which allows a greater increase in swing speed and overall distance.
+Graphite shafts are lighter than steel shafts which allows a greater increase in swing speed and overall distance.
 It is estimated that graphite shafts allow 5 more yards per swing than when people use steel shafts.

 Wide Sole Stainless Steel Irons

-Unbeknown to many golfers that Irons can be made from a large list of materials such as aluminum, carbon steel, wood, titanium, and zinc, just to name a few.
+Unbeknown to many golfers that Irons can be made from a large list of materials such as aluminum, carbon steel, wood, titanium, and zinc, to name a few.

-I like the knitted bottom verse the leather ones because I get nervous when people are behind me on the course and I don’t want to spend five minutes getting my head-covers on and off at every hole; ain’t no one got time for that!
+I like the knitted bottom verse the leather ones because I get nervous when people are behind me on the course, and I don’t want to spend five minutes getting my head-covers on and off at every hole; ain’t no one got time for that!

 Each club has a nice soft but durable grip!
-The padding used for each grip absorbs the shock from hitting the ball and therefore saves your hands and arms from pounding.
+The padding used for each grip absorbs the shock from hitting the ball and saves your hands and arms from pounding.

-Grip length is long enough to fit your hand position which is nice because some sets I looked at have rather short grips for women’s clubs, which means you either have to change your grip or you hold onto the club shaft.
+Grip length is long enough to fit your hand position, which is nice because some sets I looked at have rather short grips for women’s clubs, which means you either have to change your grip or you hold onto the club shaft.
 I’m not sure if the makers assume all women have tiny shorthands, but someone needs to inform them this isn’t true.